MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux-vm-multiple-virtual-network-interfaces-configuration.md

             sudo vi /etc/sysconfig/network-scripts/rule-eth1
             ```

-      2. Add the following contents to the rule file.
+      2. Add the following content to the rule file.
 Replace the IP address accordingly, make sure that you specify the IPv4 address in the command, and preserve the 32-bit value.

           - Two NICs in the same subnet: